George Air Force Base: Superfund site

 In June 2018, Military Times reported several cases of unusual medical conditions suffered by Air Force women and wives of service members, plus one case of a rare cancer that killed the Air Force husband of one of the affected women.
 The article claims that nearly 300 women have connected on Facebook, and shared tales of ovarian cysts, uterine tumors, birth defects in their children, hysterectomies, and miscarriages.
 Jet fuel, trichloroethylene, and PFOS/PFOA are said to contaminate the base's water supply.
 George AFB was designated a superfund site by the Environmental Protection Agency in 1990.
 Remedial action is still underway to clean up 33 separate hazardous wastes left there.

 Closure

 George Air Force Base was officially decommissioned in December 1992.
 In 1993, President Bill Clinton announced a "Five Part Plan" to speed economic recovery in communities where military bases were to be closed.
 One part of this plan called for improving public participation in the base's environmental cleanup program.
 George AFB was among a number of installations where environmental cleanup was placed on a "fast track" so base property could be quickly transferred to the community for reuse.
-While the base remains closed, local rumors continue of the Wherry housing units being haunted.